+Describe the individual elements of the plan (either alone or in combination with other plans or projects) likely to give rise to impacts on the Natura 2000 sites.
 The Bweeng agglomeration receives tertiary treatment at the WWTP, before discharging to the percolation area in the vicinity of a tributary of the Cummeen Stream, a tributary of the River Clyda and River Blackwater.
 The effluent then disperses in the water column.
-The Cummeen Stream to which some of the percolated discharge will reach via groundwater is very minor scale (~ 1 m wide), but running down a step incline over numerous falls.
+The Cummeen Stream to which some of the percolated discharge will reach via groundwater is very minor scale (\sim 1m wide), but running down a step incline over numerous falls.
 It is expected to have a high assimilative capacity for oxygen loading and is naturally oligotrophic.
 EPA sampling of the Cummeen Stream and Ahadallane Rivers indicates that both display High ecological quality at all tested locations.
 However, the WFD classification for the sub-catchment is only 'Moderate', based on decreased status for fish populations in the closely associated Glashaboy River.
-Sampling data for the discharge provided by Cork County Council with the Licence Application indicates the following effluent levels in mg/l: the Licence Application indicates the following effluent levels in mg/l: • BOD = 5 • SS = 3 • COD = $<235^{25}$ effort • P = 1.25^{25} effort • N = 871621 As this discharge flows to groundwater, no upstream or downstream sampling generally applies.
+Sampling data for the discharge provided by Cork County Council with the Licence Application indicates the following effluent levels in mg/l: the Licence Application indicates the following effluent levels in mg/l: • BOD = 5 • SS = 3 • COD = $<2bes d for any other interval • P = 1.2 but control interval • N = 87 det any other interv$ As this discharge flows to groundwater, no upstream or downstream sampling generally applies.
 Sampling of the Cummeen stream in the area of groundwater influence indicated 'High' status for BOD, Ammonia and Orthophosphate.
+C.S.
 The outfall effluent contains material and solutes which may have a eutrophying effect within the receiving stream, but is should be noted that these are likely to exist in lower concentrations than if no treatment were to be applied.
 Under consultation, Inland Fisheries Ireland made no reference to the Bweeng WWTP.
-All impacts relate to the influence of the contents of the respective effluents entering the receiving waters.
+Describe any likely direct, indirect or secondary impacts of the project (either alone or in combination with other plans or projects) on the Natura All impacts relate to the influence of the contents of the respective effluents entering the receiving waters.
 No construction, land-take etc. will take place in the vicinity of the WWTPs.
-Effluent discharging to freshwater catchments can lead to eutrophication (nutrient enrichment) of the receiving waters, increases in suspended solids, build up of toxic materials, reduction of ecological diversity and the subsequent alteration of trophic food webs.
-Unmitigated contamination events during the operational phase of the plant pose the risk of releasing toxic pollutants to the respective receiving waters.
+2000 site by virtue of: Size and scale; Land-take; Distance from Natura 2000 site or key Effluent discharging to freshwater catchments can lead to eutrophication (nutrient enrichment) of the receiving waters, increases in suspended solids, build up of toxic materials, reduction of ecological diversity and the subsequent alteration of trophic food webs. features of the site; Resource requirements; Emissions; Excavation requirements; Transportation requirements; Duration of construction, operation etc.; Unmitigated contamination events during the operational phase of the plant pose the risk of releasing toxic pollutants to the respective receiving waters.
 Such events could potentially have significant negative impacts on all of the aquatic species for which the Blackwater River cSAC has been designated.
 Extensive fish kills resulting from such an event may destabilize the food web of an entire sub-catchment.